 Jabulani – Diversity Business Incubator moved into the Plot in June 2020 and opened an international food court filled with far flung cuisine in September 2020.
-You will find Plymouth Jollof Kitchen serving a Nigerian spicy treat , Elsie’s Habesha brings food straight from Eritrean & Ethiopia, Jabulani coffee bar serving beans from Rhwanda and the Buddha Hut, a CDB oil coffee and smoothie bar.
+You will find Plymouth Jollof Kitchen serving a Nigerian spicy treat , Elsie’s Habesha brings food straight from Eritrean & Ethiopia, Jabulani coffee bar serving beans from Rhwanda, and African Delights with their tasty African dishes.

 Open to sit in or takeaway Tuesday – Saturday 12pm-6pm.